ClickCease

 Braking distance: This is the distance that it takes for a vehicle to stop when the brakes are engaged.
 Traveling at 55 mph on dry roads, it can take a heavy vehicle about 390 feet or 4 1/2 seconds to brake and come to a stop.

-Driving In Adverse Weather Conditions
+Driving In Adverse Weather Conditions Leading to Large Truck Crashes

 The CDL manual advises truck drivers to avoid driving in foggy conditions.
 Fog is often unexpected and visibility can deteriorate quickly, drivers are cautioned to watch out for foggy conditions and reduce their speed.
 Truck drivers should use their 4 way flashers in foggy conditions.
+In such conditions, the risk of collisions with a passenger vehicle increases significantly.

 In rainy or snowy weather, truck drivers should reduce their speed by at least 1/3.
 So, for example, in rain or snow, truck drivers should reduce their speed in a 55 mph zone to 35 mph.
+Adverse weather conditions can lead to poor directional control, increasing the risk of accidents.

 Whether the insurance company contacts you quickly or not, the faster you seek legal advice from a lawyer who knows truck accidents, the better.
 With a tractor trailer crash, prompt investigation is critical to successfully recovering money damages in your case.
 Because accidents involving tractor trailers are devastating, making sure that things like skid mark measurements and impact marks are preserved are often essential to a good recovery.